 How does car finance work?

 At the end of the day, all car finance options involve borrowing money from a lender with the intention of using the funds to cover the costs of the car.
-However, the different finance options all work in different ways.
+However, the different finance options all work in different ways, for example, if you go directly to a finance company that deals with specific cars, such as bmw car finance you will be given the best options for that vehicle.
+Of course, there are other finance companies that specialize in different car brands.
 Thus, it is wise to weigh the benefits and downsides of each finance option before settling on one.

 You can use any of the following finance options to purchase either a new or used car, however, you will need to first check with the car dealer and the lender.